Opportunity Card Germany | Chancenkarte Visa

 Germany Opportunity Card

-The German Opportunity Card is a new visa pathway that allows non-EU nationals to migrate as skilled workers for one year and find a job there within that period.
+The Opportunity Card Germany is a new visa pathway that allows non-EU nationals to migrate as skilled workers for one year and find a job there within that period.
 The most important aspect of this opportunity card is the facility of extending the visa stay up to 2 years.

 Germany, the stable and fastest-growing economy, has suffered from labor shortages for a while.
 To fill the gap in the employment sector, Germany invites thousands of skilled workers to fill the gap.
 To achieve this, Germany allows applicants to migrate and work there as residents through the EU Blue card facility and later as permanent residents.

-Why the Germany Opportunity Card?
+Why the Opportunity Card Germany?

-The Germany Opportunity Card enables applicants to enjoy privileges provided by the German government.
+The Opportunity Card Germany enables applicants to enjoy privileges provided by the German government.
 Germany, famed as an immigrant-friendly nation, welcomes applicants and lures them with sufficient facilities such as

 ● No prior job offer required